-The continuous cultivation of maize on the same land may contribute to the build-up of toxigenic fungal populations in the soil with an increases risk of fungal infection and aflatoxin contamination.
+The continuous cultivation of maize on the same land may contribute to the build-up of toxigenic fungal populations in the soil with an increased risk of fungal infection and aflatoxin contamination.
 Crop rotation potentially reduces the population of aflatoxin-producing fungal communities (Griffin et al., 1981; Jaime-Garcia and Cotty, 2004, 2006, 2010).
-Studies have shown that fields previously cropped to maize have significantly greater quantities of A. flavus than those previously cropped to either cotton or sorghum, with the later having the lowest populations (Jaime-Garcia and Cotty, 2010).
+Studies have shown that fields previously cropped to maize have significantly greater quantities of A. flavus than those previously cropped to either cotton or sorghum, with the latter having the lowest populations (Jaime-Garcia and Cotty, 2010).
 Maize cobs and residues, which are naturally good substrates for fungal proliferation, are left in the field after harvest and are subsequently colonised by toxigenic fungi (Zummo, 1991; Jaime-Garcia and Cotty, 2004).
 This results in an increase of fungal populations during the next cropping season.
 The same explanation holds for the high toxigenic fungal populations in fields previously cropped to groundnuts (Ortiz et al., 2011).
 It is for this reason that crop rotation involving maize and groundnuts does not help in reducing toxigenic fungal populations (Griffin et al., 1981).
 An aflatoxin-smart crop rotation pattern should involve cultivating crops such as soya, sorghum, millet, cassava, and yams which are not good substrates for fungal growth.
 Unfortunately, in most parts of Africa the implementation of such an effective crop rotation is greatly constrained by socio-economic factors, including the shrinking size of smallholder farms due to rural population growth and rising land scarcity (Hazell, 2005; Jayne et al., 2012; Thierfelder et al., 2013), and over-reliance on maize by human populations (Byerlee and Hiesey, 1996; Martin et al., 2000).

-23.3.2 Tillage
+3.2 Tillage